jina-ai/executor-hnsw-postgres/README.md

 It thus provides all the CRUD operations expected of a database system, while also offering fast and reliable vector lookup.

+**Requires** a running PostgreSQL database service.
+For quick testing, you can run a containerized version locally with:

+`docker run -e POSTGRES_PASSWORD=123456  -p 127.0.0.1:5432:5432/tcp postgres:13.2`

 ## Syncing between PSQL and HNSW

 By default, all data is stored in a PSQL database (as defined in the arguments).